 You can read the entire policy here (pdf).

-Note: The text below is a sample email for Spring 2026.
+Note: The text below is a sample email for Fall 2026.
 Please do not send it as-is.
 Be sure to verify which of your actual classes fall on the listed dates, and email your professors only with the dates that apply to you.
 Make sure to write the email in your own voice so it reflects your style and tone.

 Hello Professor [Name],